SpaceX's new crew capsule aces space station docking

 Continue Reading Below

 No one was aboard the Dragon capsule launched Saturday on its first test flight, only an instrumented dummy.
+But that quickly changed once the hatch swung open and the space station astronauts floated inside.
-But the three station astronauts had front-row seats as the sleek, white vessel neatly docked and became the first American-made, designed-for-crew spacecraft to pull up in eight years.

-TV cameras on Dragon as well as the space station provided stunning views of one another throughout the rendezvous.
+The crew Dragon is the first American-made, designed-for-crew spacecraft to pull up to the station in eight years.
+The three station astronauts had front-row seats as the sleek, white capsule neatly docked, a little early no less.
+TV cameras on Dragon as well as the station provided stunning views of one another throughout the rendezvous.

+Just two hours after the Dragon's grand entrance, the station crew entered to take air samples.
+The astronauts wore oxygen masks and hoods until getting the all-clear.

 If the six-day demo goes well, SpaceX could launch two astronauts this summer under NASA's commercial crew program.
 Both astronauts — Doug Hurley and Bob Behnken — were at SpaceX Mission Control in Southern California, observing all the action.
 They rushed there from Florida after watching the Dragon rocket into orbit early Saturday from NASA's Kennedy Space Center.